• acupuncture62c3f89685848

 In small animals acupuncture is most commonly used for:

-• Musculoskeletal Pain (e.g back pain, muscle and ligament strains, arthritis, hip displasia)
+• Musculoskeletal Pain (e.g. back pain, muscle and ligament strains, arthritis, hip dysplasia).

-There are multiple other conditions that have responded to acupuncture in the past.
+There are multiple other conditions that have been reported to have successfully responded to acupuncture.

 Who will be treating your animal?

-One of our vets, Carrie Aitken, is qualified in Veterinary Acupuncture.
-She is a member of the Association of British Veterinary Acupuncturists.
+One of our vets, Gemma Maynard, is qualified in Veterinary Acupuncture.
+She has completed the Western Veterinary Acupuncture Group Foundation course.

 Most animals accept acupuncture very well and even relax during the treatment because of the relief of pain, due to the reduction of spasm and stiffness in the muscle.
-The owner usually stays with the animal during the treatment.
-Not unexpectedly however, there can be occasionally a brief moment of sensitivity as the needle penetrates the skin.
+The release of the body’s own opioids can make them sleepy.
+The owner usually stays with the animal during the treatment and the vet may stay or leave depending on the individual.
+There can occasionally be a brief moment of sensitivity as the needle penetrates the skin but the patient will usually relax after this.

 How can the first Acupuncture session be arranged?

-If, after clinical examination, your Veterinary surgeon thinks that your animal would benefit from Acupuncture we will arrange a consultation with Carrie Aitken.
+If, after clinical examination, your Veterinary surgeon thinks that your animal would benefit from Acupuncture we will arrange a session with Gemma at our Mayfield Road hospital.
+Please contact us on 0131 667 2478 for available times and costs.

-Many insurance companies will cover acupuncture treatment costs as it is performed by a qualified veterinary surgeon with acupuncture qualifications, but please check with your insurance company.
+Many insurance companies will cover acupuncture treatment costs as it is performed by a qualified veterinary surgeon with acupuncture qualifications, but please check with your insurance company, it may be listed under ‘complementary therapies’.

 The first consultation will take approximately 60 minutes, with the following appointment being slightly shorter.
+During the first consultation a full pain review will be carried out to assess medications, environmental and exercise changes to make for your pet.
 Most conditions require 4-6 treatments, initially about 1 week apart.
 The treatment interval afterwards varies and will be tailored to suit each individual pet’s condition.
+It can usually be determined after the first course of treatment whether acupuncture is helping your pet.